lukejoneslj/GeneralConferenceScraper/README.md

 ## Running in Google Colab
 - This script can be easily run in Google Colab.
-- The scraping and cleaning process can take anywhere from 30 minutes to an hour to complete, depending on the number of conferences and talks being processed.
+- The scraping and cleaning process takes about 10 minutes in Colab.

 ## Data Cleaning
 After scraping, the data undergoes several cleaning operations: